Teachers and Grading#

 Physics Help Room |

-Alia and Addy will be helping you in class and in office hours.
-They have taken this course previously and have been selected because they are passionate about helping you learn classical mechanics.
-They are both incredible resources for you.
-They will offer two hours of office hours per week, and they will be available on Fridays in class and on Slack.
+Elisha will be helping you in class and during office hours.
+She has taken this course previously and has been selected because she is passionate about helping you learn classical mechanics.
+She is an incredible resource for you.

 Getting Help#